gchallen/code.metalsmith-linkcheck/README.md

 }
 ```

-For metalsmiths JavaScript API, metalsmith-linkcheck can be used like any other plugin, by attaching it to the function invocation chain on the metalscript object:
+For Metalsmith's JavaScript API, metalsmith-linkcheck can be used like any other plugin, by attaching it to the function invocation chain on the metalscript object:

 ```js
 var linkcheck = require('metalsmith-linkcheck');